henrikstengaard/HstDOS/readme.md

 Description of settings:
 - backText: Set text shown as first menu entry in submenus to nagivate back.
 - onlyExecutableFiles: If set to 1, HstDOS will only show executeable files: .EXE, .COM, .BAT.
+If set to 0, all files are shown.
 - titleBackgroundColor: Set background color of the title.
 - titleTextColor: Set text color of the title.
 - menuBackgroundColor: Set background color of the menu entries.